Finnish Lapphund: Health

-The Finnish Lapphund is a naturally healthy breed, and typically lives 12–14 years, although dogs of 16–17 years are not uncommon in Finland.

-Known medical issues include Generalised progressive retinal atrophy (GPRA) and hereditary cataracts.

 GPRA is a progressive eye disease that can cause permanent blindness in dogs.
 In the Finnish Lapphund, this tends to be late onset, but can typically appear between the ages of 1 and 8 years.
 GPRA is a genetic illness, and is transmitted via an autosomal recessive gene.
 A reliable genetic test for the prcd-form of GRPA has been developed by OptiGen, and breeders are increasingly testing breeding animals before deciding on suitable mating pairs.
 The Finnish Lapphund club of Great Britain adopted an ethical policy in 2006 that matings will only be allowed if the progeny can not be affected by GPRA.
 In 2001, 2.5% dogs of Finnish dogs were affected by PRA.

 Some Lapphunds are affected by cataracts, with 3.4% of Finnish dogs affected.
 Cataracts can be caused by a number of factors, and the mode of inheritance is not yet well understood.
 Since the incidence in Finland is relatively high, the disease is considered to be hereditary.
 In the UK and USA the number of affected dogs is very small.

-The ethical standard in most countries require the stud dogs to be hip-scored, but the incidence of hip dysplasia is low.

 Other diseases include epilepsy, hypothyroidism (underactive thyroid), degenerative myelopathy (DM) and Pompe disease (also known as glycogen storage disease type II, GSD II), which is a progressive disorder of glycogen metabolism.